hereariim/DEEP-NAPARI/README.md

 It is not intended to be a training session.
 That would require a lot of time to fully explore napari.
 The Hands on session for napari is a three-part discovery activity:
 - Introducing the napari visualisation tools
-- Getting started a napari plugin
+- Getting started the design of a plugin
-- Getting started the design and development of a plugin
+- Getting started the development of this plugin by adding a widget

 ## Prerequisites tools for this session Hands On